-After developing a list of qualitative and quantitative criteria to help guide our decision-making (https://sou.edu/president/wp-content/uploads/sites/8/2023/01/draft\realignment\approach\academic-affairs-1.pdf), we gathered extensive data about each program.
-These data include academic program reviews, metric cards for each academic program (https://sou.edu/president/next-steps/#metric-sheets), responses to cost management questions from the academic support programs (https://sou.edu/president/next-steps/#cost-management-questions), and written responses from each program (https://sou.edu/president/next-steps/#triangle-documents) addressing how they contribute to the "Three Points of the Triangle": SOU's commitment to liberal arts and sciences education, regional responsiveness, and creativity and innovation.
-Using these data and the established criteria, we developed a plan that includes, but is not limited to, moving from seven academic Divisions to four (https://sou.edu/president/wp-content/uploads/sites/8/2023/01/Draft-Proposed-Realignment-of-Academic-Divisions-2.2.pdf) and making reductions in many academic programs.
+After developing a list of qualitative and quantitative criteria to help guide our decision-making, we gathered extensive data about each program.
+These data include academic program reviews, metric cards for each academic program, responses to cost management questions from the academic support programs, and written responses from each program addressing how they contribute to the "Three Points of the Triangle": SOU's commitment to liberal arts and sciences education, regional responsiveness, and creativity and innovation (copies of these documents are available upon request).
+Using these data and the established criteria, we developed a plan that includes, but is not limited to, moving from seven academic Divisions to four and making reductions in many academic programs.